 Launching your assistant

 The first obvious difference is that Siri is baked into iOS, while Google Assistant is a standalone app you need to download.
-You can easily access Siri by holding down the iPhone's home button, but with Google Assistant (and Cortana, Alexa, and all other third-party assistants), you need to launch a separate app.
-And on Android phones, Google Assistant is immediately there and ready.
+You can easily access Siri by holding down the iPhone's power button or saying 'Hey Siri', but with Google Assistant (and Cortana, Alexa, and all other third-party assistants), you need to launch a separate app.
+You can set up a Siri shortcut to make it accessible through Siri though.
+Of course, this is different to Android phones.
+Google Assistant is immediately there and ready.
+Some phones even have a dedicated Assistant button.

 Calls and texts